teke85/Awesomebooks-ES6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse Aesome books Project
+# Microverse Awesome books Project

 > **This Project is based on the Awesome Books Projects and we are required to restructure the code*